OS X EL Capitan is running too slow: Can I speed it up?

 Give your system a moment to process the command.

-If you don't want to use the Activity Monitor or Terminal commands each time you need to free up some RAM, you can download CleanMyMac 3 and do it with just one click instead.
-After downloading CleanMyMac 3, freeing up memory is… Well, free.
+If you don't want to use the Activity Monitor or Terminal commands each time you need to free up some RAM, you can download CleanMyMac X (a link to the free version) and do it with just one click instead.
+After downloading CleanMyMac X, freeing up memory is… Well, free.

-You can go over each step to speed up El Capitan, or you can keep it fast with CleanMyMac 3.
+You can go over each step to speed up El Capitan, or you can keep it fast with CleanMyMac X. This app is notarized by Apple and has gradually grew into one of the classic Mac apps.